 The static RAM works by holding the data in the static form, which means as long as your RAM has the power, it will keep the data stored in its memory—the SRAM stores the data in four transistors that use two cross-coupled inverters.

 There are two types of SRAM, and the first one is Metal-Oxide-Semiconductor Field-effect transistors (MOSFET).
-The second is a bipolar junction transistor, this one is quite fast, but it does consume a lot of energy during its read and write operation.
+The second is a bipolar junction transistor (BJT), this one is quite fast, but it does consume a lot of energy during its read and write operation.
 Thus, MOSFET is the one which is used more often in computers.
 Lastly, unlike dynamic RAM, S-RAM does not need refreshing every single second to store the required information.

 There are five different types of D-DRAM.

-2 Synchronous D-RAM: The speed of these clocks is directly linked to the clock speed at which the CPU is set.
-For this, the memory chip remains active in order to function when the CPU is expecting to transfer the data.
+The speed of these clocks is directly linked to the clock speed at which the CPU is set.
+For this, the memory chip remains active to function when the CPU expects to transfer the data.
 The SDRAM operates in the CPU memory bus lane without imposing any form of waiting for state at the CPU.

 This is the most commonly used type of RAM, your computer, laptops, and even your smartphones come with this type of RAM installed in their motherboard.
 The DDR RAM is the fastest version of the DRAM.
 It performs its read and writing operations on the rising edge of the clock signal.

-How Much RAM Do You Need?
+In conclusion: How Much RAM Do You Need?

-So, how much RAM do you actually need?
+So, what is RAM?
+How much RAM do you need?
 Well, there are no straight answers to this one.
-The RAM usage depends on person to person.
-But if we have to draw the baseline for the installed RAM, then it is 8 GB for a computing machine.
-For smartphones, you can go as low as 4GB, and the modern iPhones have 4GB DDR4 RAM.
-But if you are using an Android-based smartphone, you should have at least 6GB of RAM to make all the apps run with ease and allow your RAM to have some breathing space.
+The RAM usage depends from person to person.
+But if we have to draw the baseline for the installed RAM, it is 8 GB for a computing machine.
+You can go as low as 4GB for smartphones, and the modern iPhones have 4GB DDR4 RAM.
+But if you are using an Android-based smartphone, you should have at least 6GB of RAM to make all the apps run easily and allow your RAM to have some breathing space.